rsbyrne/evsc20007-lab/README.md

 This 'repository' is an online store of the entire course.
 It contains some instructions for how to 'install' the course on your own laptop:

+NOTE: This repository is a work-in-progress.
+Only one of the tutorial notebooks has been uploaded so far.
+Once we have added the rest, you can repeat Step 7 to 'pull' an up-to-date copy from the internet.

+NOTE: Unfortunately, *Diagram* isn't installed by default on an *Anaconda* *Jupyter* server.
+We will be adding some instructions shortly for how to install this.

 1. Follow these instructions to install *Anaconda* - a 'distribution' of *Python* that runs on your own laptop.
   - Windows: https://docs.anaconda.com/anaconda/install/windows/
   - Mac: https://docs.anaconda.com/anaconda/install/mac-os/